RfidResearchGroup/proxmark3/doc/magic_cards/chinese_magic_notes.md

 #### Characteristics
 ^[Top](#top)

-- Regular Atmel ATA5577C clone (supports all functions, but traceability is unlocked, and chipset is not detected).
+- Regular Atmel ATA5577C ~~clone (supports all functions, but traceability is unlocked, and chipset is not detected)~~ __Some__ vendors seem to sell clones.
+To be confirmed.
 - Default data: `EM410x: 0000 0015C9` (CN: 5577)
 - Configurable as any tag that requires to send no more than 24(28) bytes of data (without password).
 - Well documented